acreedx/ProyectoCursoFlutter/README.md

-# proyectoflutter
+# Proyectoflutter

-Proyecto de Flutter.
+Proyecto del curso de Cognos de Flutter.

-## Getting Started
+## Descripción

 This project is a starting point for a Flutter application.